 📅 Day-by-Day Itinerary

-The most biodiverse forest in Central America — night walk to see the famous resplendent quetzal.
-Zip-line through the cloud forest canopy (the original canopy zip-line experience, invented here).
-Hanging bridges through the forest at dawn.
+The most biodiverse forest in Central America.
+Night walk to spot the resplendent quetzal, red-eyed tree frogs, and kinkajous.
+Zip-line through the cloud forest canopy — the original canopy zip-line experience, invented here.
+Hanging bridges through the forest at dawn with a naturalist guide.

 Fly or boat to the Osa Peninsula for Corcovado National Park — National Geographic called it the most biologically intense place on Earth.
 Guided night walks for tapir and jaguar.
-Snorkel the Drake Bay reefs for hammerhead sharks.
+Snorkel the Drake Bay reefs for hammerhead sharks and sea turtles.
+This is true wilderness — no roads, no crowds, just primary rainforest.

 Boat through Tortuguero's canals (the 'Amazon of Costa Rica') spotting caimans, river otters, and manatees.
-July–October: guided night beach walks to watch leatherback sea turtles nest — one of the most moving wildlife experiences on Earth.
+July–October: guided night beach walks to watch leatherback sea turtles nest, then return at dawn to release hatchlings to the sea — one of the most moving wildlife experiences on Earth.

 🏨 Where to Stay